IBM/cloud-pak-deployer/docs/src/30-reference/configuration/cloud-pak.md

   # Set to false if you don't want to install (or remove) Mongo Express
   mongo_express_enabled: true

+  # Set to false if you don't want to install (or remove) phpLDAPAdmin
+  phpldapadmin_enabled: true
 ```

 ## Main properties